 - Really giving yourself to the music takes you out of your head and into your body.
 To be sure, we all experience physical and emotional stress in our everyday life.
 On the other hand, isn’t it nice to do something that makes your body sing!

 - You’ll feel better.
 With this in mind, make ballroom dancing your therapy.
-The great Bob Marley once sang: “One good thing about music, when it hits you feel no pain”.
-P.S.
-It’s hard to get more relaxed than Bob Marley!
+The great Bob Marley once sang, “One good thing about music, when it hits, you feel no pain.”
+You have to agree, it’s hard to get more relaxed than Bob Marley!

-I don’t mean to suggest that you show-off on the dance floor or that you dance socially like you’re on Broadway.
-It’s not about arm and leg styling that can be seen all the way in the back row.
+It’s a no-no in a social setting to dance like you’re performing in a Broadway show.
+Therefore, you’re not going to use big arm and leg styling that can be seen all the way in the back row.
 It’s small and intimate.
-It feels like there’s an orchestra playing in your heart.
+The feeling is as if there’s an orchestra playing in your heart.
 Like a tic that makes you move involuntarily to the music.

 For more on musicality, please read this Dance Safari post, “Rhythmically Challenged?
 It’s All in Your Head!”

-The next time you’re relaxed and listening to music, find the rhythms that call out to you and give in to them.
+The next time you’re relaxed and listening to music, find the rhythm that calls out to you and give in to it.
 Can’t get much better than that!